boulder-on/JFA/README.md

 ```
 # Dependencies

-JPassport itself only requires **Java 22** to build and run.
+JPassport itself only requires **Java 22 or later** to build and run.
 There are separate Java 17-20 branches.

-The testing classes require:

-* JNA 5.8.0
-* JUnit 5.4.2 (later versions of JUnit do not play nice with modules yet)
-* Apache Commons CSV 1.8 (only used to output performance data)

 # Work To-Do
 Roughly in order of importance